 Application Essays – The Process

-If you’ve you scrolled through online college essay examples and still wondered how to write your own college admission essay, you’re not alone!
+If you’ve scrolled through online examples of college application essays and still wondered how even to begin writing your own, you’re not alone!

 You and your parents will provide some basic information, including demographics and a preliminary list of colleges you’re considering.

 - When was the last time you felt truly and fully alive?

 - What’s your most underappreciated or surprising talent?